Privacy and Confidentiality Policy

 +61 3 8373 2600

-We will respond and advise whether we agree with your complaint or not.
+We will respond within one month (or let you know within one month if we need an extension of up to two months to process a complex request) and, where applicable, advise you whether we agree with your complaint or not.
 If we do not agree, we will provide reasons.
 If we do agree, we will advise what (if any) action we consider it appropriate to take in response.
-If you are still not satisfied after having contacted us and given us a reasonable time to respond, then we suggest that you contact the Office of the Australian Information Commissioner by:
+If you are still not satisfied after having contacted us and given us a reasonable time to respond, then we suggest that you exercise your right to contact the Office of the Australian Information Commissioner by: